Crozzers/pocketsphinx-python-wheels/README.md

 Profit!

+### How to build wheels
+Download docker and run the [pypa manylinux docker containers](https://github.com/pypa/manylinux#docker-images) for each arch you wish to build for.
+One inside the container download the [build-manylinux-wheel.sh](https://github.com/Crozzers/pocketsphinx-python-wheels/raw/master/build-manylinux-wheel.sh) script from this repo and run it.
+It should download all the required tools to build the wheels and build wheels for every python version installed on that container.

 ### Am I missing some wheels?
 Yes.
 I am missing some wheels.
 I will add wheels as I go.
 However, [this website](https://www.lfd.uci.edu/~gohlke/pythonlibs/#pocketsphinx) has many Windows wheels, should you need them.